cocos/cocos-docs/en/cocos-service/agc-auth.md

 - You can [publish to the Android platform](../publish/publish-native.md) after the code is added.
 Please make sure that the **Package Name** on the **Build** panel is consistent with the **Package Name** set in the AppGallery Connect console.

-- Run it on a phone, if the Huawei ID login interface appears, which means the integrate is successful.
+- Run it on a phone, if the HUAWEI account login interface appears, which means the integrate is successful.

   ![](agc-auth/auth-verify.png)

 ## Sample Project

-Developer can get a quick taste of the Analytics Kit with the sample project.
+Developer can get a quick taste of the Auth Service with the sample project.

-- Click on the **Sample** button in the Analytics Kit service panel, clone or download, and open the project in Cocos Creator.
+- Click on the **Sample** button in the Auth Service service panel, clone or download, and open the project in Cocos Creator.

-- After enabling the Analytics Kit service and configuring the HUAWEI configuration file as described above, you can open the **Build** panel to compile the project by clicking **Project -> Build** in the Creator editor menu bar.
+- After enabling the Auth Service and configuring the HUAWEI configuration file as described above, you can open the **Build** panel to compile the project by clicking **Project -> Build** in the Creator editor menu bar.
 Cocos Creator v2.4.1 and above, you could [publish to HUAWEI AppGallery Connect](../publish/publish-huawei-agc.md).
 Below Creator v2.4.1 could [publish to the Android platform](../publish/publish-native.md).

 - Need to test on Huawei or Honor brand phones with HMS Core service installed.